datacareph/notif360/README.md

 > This can be repetitive based how often you made the update

 6️⃣ Open a Pull Request
-Go to your forked repository on GitHub → Switch to my-amazing-feature-1 branch → Click "Compare & pull request".
+Go to your forked repository on GitHub → Switch to my-amazing-feature-1 branch → Click Contribute → Open pull request.

 Submit it to the original repo's main branch.